shuao-chen/shuao-chen.github.io/_posts/2026-03-23-SFRL-theory.md

 \end{align}$$
 hence $Y\sim P$.
 $\blacksquare$

+**Remark 4.**
+Lemma 4 can be viewed as a marked extension of Lemma 1.
+Lemma 1 characterizes the first arrival time of a Poisson process, answering when the earliest point occurs.

+In Lemma 4, the process lives on $\mathcal Y \times \mathbb R_+$ with intensity $\nu(dy,dt)=P(dy)\,dt$, which has a product structure: the time coordinates form a unit-rate Poisson process, and each arrival is independently assigned a mark according to $P$.
+Thus, the index of the earliest point is determined solely by the time process, while the marks are independent of the times.

+Therefore, once the earliest index is selected, the corresponding mark still follows $P$.
+In this sense, Lemma 1 describes the distribution of the first arrival time, while Lemma 4 describes the distribution of its mark.
+$\blacklozenge$

 Applying this lemma to the current setting with $P=P_{Y \mid X}(\cdot \mid x)$, we obtain
 $$\begin{align}